Helpdesk Access Control Migration

 The Security Level or Hak Level module was used to manage user access information within the company.
 Users could view records directly and perform create and update actions through the web interface.
 Compared to the legacy version, the web implementation kept the same functional purpose while improving the layout and making the table structure more aligned with user needs.

+Implementation Flow: Flask back-end logic is implemented to support reading records, creating new access entries, and updating existing records.
 Controllers, DAO structure, and SQL queries are used to connect the interface with PostgreSQL data handling in a more maintainable way.
+The module is refined with supporting features such as search, code cleanup, and iterative bug fixing during development.

 Some screens and implementation details have been intentionally generalized because this was an internal enterprise project.